Admission

 The master's degree must be completed within four years of initial enrollment.
 The MA plan II (non-thesis) degree requires a minimum of 30 credit hours to graduate.
 See the Graduate School section for discussion of plan I and plan II.
 Students may transfer no more than 9 credit hours of work taken at another institution or as a non-degree student at CU Boulder.

-All program areas have outlined a recommended or required program of study, and students pursuing a degree are expected to follow that program unless they have appropriate substitutions arranged in advance with their advisors and the associate dean of students.
+All program areas have outlined a recommended or required program of study, and students pursuing a degree are expected to follow that program unless they have appropriate substitutions arranged in advance with their advisors and the Associate Dean of Graduate Education.

 At the beginning of the final term of study, each student must submit a "Candidacy Application for an Advanced Degree."
 These forms are available online through the Graduate School.
-If a minor is included, the form must first be signed by a representative of the student's minor department or program area.
-The form must first be signed by the student and the student's faculty advisor, then submitted to the School of Education Graduate Programs Coordinator for initial approval and then to the Graduate School for final approval.
-All students are required to pass a comprehensive-final examination or its equivalent, as determined by the program's faculty committee (For time limits and other information, see the Graduate School section under master's degree).
+The form is submitted by the student after conferring with the faculty advisor when submitted to the School of Education Graduate Programs Coordinator for initial approval and then to the Graduate School for final approval.
+All students are required to pass a final examination or its equivalent, as determined by the program's faculty committee (for time limits and other information, see the Graduate School section under Master's degree).

 Doctor of Philosophy (PhD) in Education